 If comfortable in doing so, a staff member who is concerned about another staff member's behaviour or conduct can choose to manage or address the issue themselves by approaching the other party privately to talk about those concerns and making it clear that they want the concerning behaviour to stop.
-Staff wishing to seek advice about options and/or deal with the matter informally should raise the issue with their Head, Manager or HR Advisor to discuss options for informal resolution.
+Staff wishing to seek advice about options and/or deal with the matter informally should raise the issue with their Head, Manager or People & Culture Business Partner to discuss options for informal resolution.

-Staff wishing to make a formal allegation of harassment or bullying about another staff member should visit Raise a Complaint about a Staff Member (by another Staff Member) (HR Toolkit) (Staff Only) and complete the Notice of Complaint form (Human Resources intranet) (Staff Only).
+Staff wishing to make a formal allegation of harassment or bullying about another staff member should visit the Personal Conduct (Staff intranet) webpage and complete the Notice of Complaint form.).

-The University funded Employee Assistance Programme (EAP Services website) offers staff access to voluntary, confidential, safe and professional counselling services.
+The University funded employee assistance programme offers staff access to voluntary, confidential, safe and professional counselling services.